|Consider using wireless home automation if:

 Wireless home automation is not to be confused with wireless IP user interfaces.
 For example,

-user IP interface to a wired home automation
+user IP interface to a wired home automation system, through a Wiser Home Controller.

-While you may have a wireless connection to the Wiser, the Wiser and the other C-Bus home automation
+While you may have a partially wireless connection to the Wiser, the Wiser and the other C-Bus home automation

-devices have wired communications between them.
+devices have wired connections between them.

 You may also implement a hybrid wired and wireless home automation system, in which a wireless C-Bus home automation network